 - IELTS Academic: total 7.0 with at least 6.5 in reading and listening, and 6.0 in all other components.

-- TOEFL-iBT (including Special Home Edition): total 100 (at least 23 in listening and reading, and 20 in speaking and writing).
+- TOEFL-iBT (including Home Edition): total 100 with at least 23 in reading and listening, and 20 in speaking and writing.
 We do not accept TOEFL MyBest Score to meet our English language requirements.

 - C1 Advanced (CAE) / C2 Proficiency (CPE): total 185 with at least 176 in reading and listening, and 169 in speaking and writing.